 Most of our crude oil originates in the Middle East, being refined in South Korea, China and Singapore.
 It’s then shipped to Australia as diesel, petrol and aviation fuel – meaning you could supply industries such as transport, mining, shipping and aviation.
 According to James Prest’s Energy Change Institute of the Australian National University, we are the only country that is a member of the International Energy Agency that is a net oil importer.

 Viva Energy Australia is one of Australia’s leading energy importers, taking advantage of the country’s position as a key oil and gas net importer.
 The company both produces goods locally from its Geelong Refinery, but also imports goods from overseas through the Vitol Group.
-Viva Energy Australia offer a wide range of goods such as petrol, aviation fuel, bitumen and very low sulphur fuel oil (VLSFO).
+Viva Energy Australia offers a wide range of goods such as petrol, aviation fuel, bitumen and very low sulphur fuel oil (VLSFO).

 The construction industry relies heavily on imported goods, with heavy machinery (such as bulldozers, excavators, road rollers, trucks, tractors and trailers) and machinery parts forming a large portion of Australia’s imported goods in 2019.